 While children tend to dream of exploring outer space or of owning their own horse, adults dreams are more concrete and practical - though no less difficult to achieve.
 One of the most common dreams among adults is to achieve the kind of financial freedom that means they won't be held hostage by a variable mortgage in Canada.
 To learn more about what constitutes financial freedom and how you can take steps toward making your dream come true, continue reading below.
-To learn more information about the mortgage rates mentioned above, you may want to visit Easy House Loans and ask about mortgages.
+To learn more information about the mortgage rates mentioned above, you may want to visit a local office and ask about mortgages.

 When we say "financial freedom" we usually mean being rich or wealthy, but the fact of the matter is that even most people we would consider wealthy are not free financially.
 A lot of their money is tied up in stocks or in property investments.
 Even if they're worth millions of dollars, they can't spend it all in one go.
 What financial freedom means is freedom from debt, freedom to do what you please with your money whenever you please, and most of all - freedom from worrying about money.
 It's this last part that's hardest to achieve, because even when we have money we worry about losing it.